 The REP assesses surface water quality in three main categories: chemical, biological, and physical.
+Examples of what students monitor are below.

 - Students and teachers will conduct their very own “bug hunt,” sampling for aquatic organisms such as aquatic insect larvae, clams, snails, and crayfish.